 The supply chain industry confronts a new, explosive dynamic in the era of e-commerce and DTC.
 And before the pandemic, says Redwood Logistics, e-commerce was anticipated to account for 16% of total retail in the United States.

 With the pressures of the pandemic still present, the last mile is now the principal focus for supply chain leaders.

 There are several inherent challenges in last mile delivery: planning, traffic delays, inclement weather, driver scheduling, cancellations, reschedules, and where the delivery team is to leave the package, and more.
 Each challenge all impacts customer satisfaction and the costs to execute the deliveries.
 The ability to adapt and advise all the stakeholders in the delivery automatically is key to efficient operations.
 The last mile is already costly and challenging, with delays in deliveries often resulting in penalties.

 An increasingly difficult challenge to overcome stems from the ever-growing expectations by consumers for faster delivery times.
 Many people arrive at their online checkout ready to pay for expedited delivery.
 Meeting these frequent expectations does not always come to fruition.
-Companies like Amazon continue to set the bar higher and higher for businesses, according to DC Velocity.
-That can be detrimental to other companies looking to expand or compete with the e-commerce giant.
+Companies continue to set the bar higher and higher for their vendors, according to DC Velocity.
+That can be detrimental to other companies looking to expand or compete.

 E-Commerce Often Involves Parcel and Requires Faster Than Full-Truckload Shipping

 With the growing use of e-commerce and DTC, consumers like to wait for less than the typical five- to seven-business day transit window.
 The demand for a faster delivery service requires a much quicker shipment option than a full truckload.